A Guide to Basal Cell Carcinoma

 What Is Basal Cell Carcinoma?

 Basal cell carcinoma is a very common form of skin cancer.
-This particular type of cancer is named as such because it directly affects the basal skin cells, which are types of cells that produce new ones when older skin cells die.
-When this condition has affected the basal cells in your skin, you will notice a raised bump on your skin that typically appears to be transparent.
+There are about 1 million cases of Basal Cell Skin Cancer each year in the United States and especially in the sunnier areas.
+This particular type of cancer is named as such because it arises from the basal skin layer of the skin epidermis, which are types of cells that produce new ones when older skin cells die.
+When this condition has affected the basal cells in your skin, you will notice a raised bump on your skin that typically appears to be transparent or fragile.
+This area is may bleed easily like a non healing sore.
 The neck and head are the most common areas of the body for this cancer to develop because of exposure to the sun.
-It’s possible to avoid these issues by applying sunscreen on a regular basis or by staying out of the sun.
+It’s possible to avoid some of these issues by applying sunscreen on a regular basis or by staying out of the sun.

 Symptoms and Causes of This Disease

-The main symptom associated with the development of basal cell carcinoma is the development of a skin growth of some kind.
+The main symptom associated with the development of basal cell carcinoma is the development of a skin growth of some kind usually a thickening or a fragile area non healing sore.
 The skin growth will typically occur in areas of your body that have been exposed to the sun on a consistent basis.
 Regular exposure to ultraviolet rays from the sun is the main cause of basal cell carcinoma.
 Although the affected areas are usually the neck and head, it’s possible for basal cells in your arms or legs to be affected.
 The growth will typically be transparent and can rupture and bleed.
 It’s possible for the lesion to appear in such colors as blue, brown, black, red, and white.
 The carcinoma can also come in a variety of textures.
-For instance, white lesions are usually waxy with red lesions being scaly in texture.
+For instance, some lesions are waxy and other lesions may be scaly in texture.

 Basal Cell Carcinoma Complications and How to Treat Them

-Even when basal cell carcinomas are removed from the skin, it’s common for them to recur.
-The development of this skin cancer also makes you more susceptible to other skin cancers.
-Aggressive forms of basal cell carcinoma can spread throughout the body, which puts your health in danger.
+When basal cell carcinomas are removed from the skin, it’s relatively uncommon for them to recur.
+The development of this skin cancer also makes you more susceptible to other skin cancers. .
 Whether you live in Carson City or Reno, it’s important that you’re aware of the options you have to treat basal cell carcinoma in Nevada.
-There are numerous surgical treatments available to you, which extend from surgical excision to Mohs surgery.
+There are numerous surgical treatments available to you, which extend from simple destruction, to surgical excision to Mohs Micrographic or frozen section controlled margin surgery.

 If you live in Northern Nevada and believe that you might have a case of basal cell carcinoma, call Carson Dermatology today to schedule your first appointment and see which treatment is right for you.